 Robert Louis Stevenson Day Hydeathon

 A CENTURY ago this year, the Robert Louis Stevenson Club was founded in Edinburgh to promote interest in the life and works of one of the world’s great authors.
 One of its first tasks was to gather living memories of RLS from various people who had known him.
 The result was a book called I Can Remember Robert Louis Stevenson, collected and edited by author Rosaline Masson, one of the Club’s founding members.
 This year, to mark its Centenary, the Club has pulled together a collection of contributions from authors and Stevenson scholars, celebrities and others from all walks of life whose lives have been touched by the spirit RLS, explaining what he means to them.
 Sadly the pandemic has sabotaged plans to publish the new book on RLS Day 2020 but it’s merely a pleasure deferred until next year.
-Meanwhile, you can listen to a highlight from Rosaline Masson’s original book, in which her sister Flora remembers the RLS she knew in his twenties.
-To hear it, just click on her picture…
+Meanwhile, you can listen to a highlight from Rosaline Masson’s original book, in which her sister Flora remembers the RLS she knew in his twenties, taking part in amateur dramatics, above.
+To hear it, click on her picture…

 Stranger On A Train

 WHAT was Robert Louis Stevenson really like?
 Like many people with the gift of charm he won the hearts of many, but did any of them really know the private Stevenson when alone with his own thoughts?
 A revealing picture was painted by the Scottish author William Sharp who saw him alighting from the Bournemouth train to London, on one of Stevenson’s rare escapes from Skerryvore.
 At the time Sharp did not know the curious figure he was observing closely, which makes this unique pen portrait all the more telling.
 Download a copy here Stranger On A Train